andreamanera/RTassignment1/README.md

 ### adjust_position(dist_S, rot_S) ###

-the `adjust_position(dist_S, rot_S)` function contains the routine to grab the token, if the robot is in the right position, and to move the robot in the correct position if it is in the wrong position to grab the token.
+the `adjust_position(dist_S, rot_S)` function contains the routine to move the robot in the correct position to grab the token.

 * Arguments
   - `dist_S` distance of the closest silver token